 Lombardi’s 32 Spring Street at corner of Mott Street

 The perfect way to finish your tour of SoHo is to east at America’s very first pizzeria.
 In 1897 an Italian immigrant reinvented a Napolitano staple food, a basic tomatoand bread sandwich into an open-faced baked dough with tomatoes and eventually cheese.
 Lombardi’s serves only pies and is CASH ONLY.
 Highly recommended by all the guides at Free Tours By Foot.

 This inexpensive small shop sells delicious Mediterranean and Turkish food using organic ingredients.
 The simple menu includes falafel and pita bread platters, a meatball sandwich with a Turkish twist, quinoa salad, and bean soup.

 A true SoHo original, Dean & Deluca opened in 1977 at the corner of Prince and Greene streets when the neighborhood was still an edgy artist and warehouse district.
 Celebrities and locals flocked there and so they expanded to a huge space in its current location.
 They sell sandwiches, salads, pastries, fresh fruits and is also a grocery store selling imported foods from all over the world.
 Be a part of SoHo’s history and popinto D&Ds.

 Several companies offer tours of SoHo.
 Most offer tours that include SoHo as one part of a two or three neighborhood tour.
 Some companies offer shopping and food tours of SoHo as well.
 We list our pay-what-you-wish tours below along with a few other options.
-However, there are several other paid tours of SoHo that may interest you.
+We also suggest that you consider taking our GPS-enabled audio tour of SoHo.